AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

    See a summary of how that specific variant performs—guidelines that pass brand validation and those that need review—when checked against your brand.

-1. To get the details of the fragments and guidelines that need improvement, click **[!UICONTROL Review]** _or_ click the Brand validation icon in top menu bar to open the _Brand validation panel_.
+1. To get the details of the sections and guidelines that need improvement, click **[!UICONTROL Review]** _or_ click the Brand validation icon in top menu bar to open the _Brand validation panel_.

-   See all fragments and brand guidelines that need your attention.
-The fragment highlighted in the panel corresponds to the fragment highlighted in the generated variant in the Canvas.
+   See all sections and brand guidelines that need your attention.
+The section highlighted in the panel corresponds to the section highlighted in the generated variant in the Canvas.

    >[!NOTE]
    >
-   > The _Brand voice_ guideline noted in the _Brand validation panel_ applies to the entire variant, not an individual fragment.
+   > The _Brand voice_ guideline noted in the _Brand validation panel_ applies to the entire variant, not an individual section.
 The whole content variant is highlighted for suggested improvement.

-1. Manually revise variant fragments to achieve the strongest alignment to your brand.
+1. Manually revise variant sections to achieve the strongest alignment to your brand.

 1. After making necessary revisions, click **[!UICONTROL Re-check]** to validate your changes and ensure they are more closely aligned with your brand identity.

    The brand validation process will run again.
-If the fragment/guideline passes validation, a green checkmark appears for that fragment in the _Brand validation panel_.
+If the section/guideline passes validation, a green checkmark appears for that section in the _Brand validation panel_.
 The percentage in the _Brand guideline check_ icon for the revised variant also shows your progress.

-1. Continue revising fragments to ensure the entire variant passes brand validation.
+1. Continue revising sections to ensure the entire variant passes brand validation.

    Navigate between guidelines in the _Brand validation panel_ using the **[!UICONTROL Next]** and **[!UICONTROL Previous]** buttons.

-1. At the top of the _Brand validation panel_, navigate through each variant using the arrows (for instance, use the arrow to move from `Email 1` to `Email 2`) and continue revising fragments to better adhere to your brand.
+1. At the top of the _Brand validation panel_, navigate through each variant using the arrows (for instance, use the arrow to move from `Email 1` to `Email 2`) and continue revising sections to better adhere to your brand.

    See [Brand voice guidelines](/help/user-guide/guidelines/brands.md#brand-voice-guidelines) for more information on considered guidelines.